 "Learn by Doing" is the School's style.
 We know that there is no substitute for operating the tools of broadcasting under the direction of broadcast professionals.
 The classes and studio sessions are run with the same professional informality that is found throughout the broadcast industry.

-The Ohio Media School accepts and enrolls applicants regardless of race, creed, gender or age, who exhibit adequate speech and reading skills, appropriate educational background, sufficient career motivation and a successful live audition.
+The Ohio Media School and the Miami Media School accept and enroll applicants regardless of race, creed, gender or age, who exhibit adequate speech and reading skills, appropriate educational background, sufficient career motivation and a successful live audition.